-Technology Meets Patient Care in Corridor Radiology, Iowa City
+Technology Meets Patient Care at Corridor Radiology, Iowa City

 Imagine a breast center where the technologists never touch a workstation, relying instead on mobile devices to manage their entire workflow.
 While it may sound like a chapter from science fiction, this is the reality at Corridor Radiology.